wwsmiff/Pixie/README.md

 cd pixel_art_editor
-cmake -S . -B build # To initialize cmake cmake --build build # To build the project ./build/Pixie # To run the project
+cmake -S . -B build # To initialize cmake cmake --build build # To build the project ./build/Pixie # To run it
 ```

 ### Contributing